What can an apprentice claim on tax?

-First you will need a letter from your employer on the business letterhead stating that you are required to use your vehicle for work.
+First, you will need a letter from your employer on their business letterhead stating that you are required to use your vehicle for work.
 (N.B: Get this now!
 The ATO will ask your employer for this) If you have multiple employers please get one from each.
 For apprentices that are hosted out to an employer (e.g Apprenticeships Queensland) then each host will need to confirm the use of your motor vehicle.

 If you change employer then you will need to start another logbook.